 Sexual abuse allegations first arose in January 1984, after Marcella Pitts’s six-year-old son, Brian, and other children were caught playing in a sexually-inappropriate manner at school.
 When questioned by a school counselor, Brian made remarks suggesting that his mother had sexually abused him.
 The counselor filed a report with Child Protective Services (CPS) and officials began interviewing Brian and his older brothers, aged eight and ten.

-Over the next several months, the boys were repeatedly questioned by the police.
+Over the next several months, the boys, Marcell's children from a prior marriage, were repeatedly questioned by the police.
 In the interviews, the boys provided increasingly extreme accusations of abuse, eventually alleging that they had been abused by various family members and indicating that their step-sisters and cousins had also been abused.
 Based on the testimony of the Pitts boys, police also interviewed other children in the family, some of whom at first denied ever being abused and later began to report abuse, and some of whom consistently denied being abused.

-Ultimately, the accusations extended to include Marcella Pitts’s husband, Rick Pitts
+Ultimately, the accusations extended to include Marcella Pitts’s husband, Ricky Lynn Pitts

 , her siblings Colleen Dill Forsythe

 .
 Family members were accused of abusing their children, nieces, nephews, and grandchildren.
 Gina Miller

 , a family friend, was also accused of abuse, though only two of the children were able to identify her in a line-up.